-We also provide information about issues and events of interest to Australian travellers (previously called travel bulletins), such as major sporting or cultural events or natural disasters affecting a certain area or several countries.
+We also provide bulletins about issues and events of interest to Australian travellers, such as major sporting or cultural events or natural disasters affecting a certain area or several countries.
 This advice may also be used to provide information on significant events in destinations where no travel advisory exists.

-Travellers are encouraged to read information about issues and events in conjunction with the relevant, country-specific travel advisory which remains the primary source of up-to-date information on safety and security risks.
+Travellers are encouraged to read bulletins about issues and events in conjunction with the relevant, country-specific travel advice which remains the primary source of up-to-date information on safety and security risks.

 You can subscribe to receive updates to advice on issues and events in the same way that you can subscribe to country-specific travel advisories.